ehfahad/RIC-TSC/README.md

 # RIC-TSC: Causal Time Series Modeling of Supraglacial Lake Evolution in Greenland under Distribution Shift

-This repository provides the implementation for **"Causal Time Series Modeling of Supraglacial Lake Evolution in Greenland under Distribution Shift"**, a submitted paper to ACM SIGSPATIAL 2025.
+This repository provides the implementation for **"Causal Time Series Modeling of Supraglacial Lake Evolution in Greenland under Distribution Shift"**, an accepted paper to ICMLA 2025.
 We introduce a regionally-informed causal framework that discovers lagged environmental drivers of supraglacial lake (SGL) evolution across Greenland and uses these causal signals for robust sequence modeling under spatial distribution shift.

 ---
 ## Introduction